Go Ad-Free

 Other Possible Uses for a Ketogenic Diet:

 We recently received this question from a reader who made no reference to epilepsy: “Can you enlighten us about the ketogenic diet, which I suspect I need?”
 In recent years, physicians have adopted a carbohydrate-restricted diet to treat metabolic syndrome, type 2 diabetes and cardiovascular disease.
-The most recent research suggests that people with major mental health challenges such as schizophrenia or bipolar disorder may also benefit.
+The most recent research suggests that people with major mental health challenges such as depression and schizophrenia or bipolar disorder may also benefit.

 Doctors usually rely on psychotropic drugs to treat people with bipolar disorder or schizophrenia.
 Such drugs can be helpful, but they come with a number of potential side effects.
 A study published in Psychiatry Research suggests that a ketogenic diet might be surprisingly helpful (Psychiatry Research, March 20, 2024).